Nucleoid: Plectonemic supercoils in E. coli

 In most bacteria, DNA is present in supercoiled form.
 The circular nature of the E. coli chromosome makes it topologically constrained molecule that is mostly negatively supercoiled with an estimated average supercoiling density (σ) of -0.05.
 In the eukaryotic chromatin, DNA is found mainly in the toroidal form that is restrained and defined by histones through the formation of nucleosomes.
 In contrast, in the E. coli nucleoid, about half of the chromosomal DNA is organized in the form of free, plectonemic supercoils.
 The remaining DNA is restrained in either the plectonemic form or alternative forms, including but not limited to the toroidal form, by interaction with proteins such as NAPs.
 Thus, plectonemic supercoils represent effective supercoiling of the E. coli genome that is responsible for its condensation and organization.
 Both plectonemic and toroidal supercoiling aid in DNA condensation.
-It is noteworthy that because of branching of plectonemic structures, it provides less DNA condensation than does the toroidal structure.
+Branching of plectonemic structures provides less DNA condensation than does the toroidal structure.
 A same size DNA molecule with equal supercoiling densities is more compact in a toroidal form than in a plectonemic form.
 In addition to condensing DNA, supercoiling aids in DNA organization.
 It promotes disentanglement of DNA by reducing the probability of catenation.
 Supercoiling also helps bring two distant sites of DNA in proximity thereby promoting a potential functional interaction between different segments of DNA.